- Map & Itinerary

-- Discover the hidden enchantments of Colombia on this unique and hand picked itinerary
+- Discover Colombia and the Lost City Trek on this unique and hand crafted itinerary

 - Witness indigenous communities living in the heart of the jungle and learn about their traditions and way of life

-- Acclimatise to the balmy Colombian weather with a warm-up trek in Minca surrounded by magnificent cloud forest
+- Acclimatise to the balmy Colombian weather with a warm-up trek in the cloud forests of Minca

-- Explore the maze of cobbled streets inside the centuries-old colonial stone walls of Cartagena’s Old Town, a Unesco World Heritage Site
+- Explore the maze of cobbled streets inside the stone walls of Cartagena’s Old Town, a Unesco World Heritage Site

 - Receive a complimentary Water-To-Go bottle when on this trip to minimise our plastic footprint in Colombia!